brentschneider/personal-goals/readme.md

 - [x] Treehouse, complete Front-end-development track
 - [x] [Cloud9](https://c9.io/)

- Inspired by #18f to be open, this list is for memory sake, transparency, accountability, and of course sharing across devices I use.
+ Inspired by #18f to be open, this list is for memory sake, transparency, accountability, and sharing.